datajerk/ctf-write-ups/nahamconctf2020/ripe_reader/README.md

 In that case, we'd have to leak a stack address and then put `./flag.txt` on the stack.
 See [exploit2.py](exploit2.py) for an implementation.

-There were a few challenges with leaking the saved base pointer (rdp):
+There are a few challenges with leaking the saved base pointer (rdp):

 1. Brute-forcing _what-will-be-popped_ into `rdp` on `leave` may not fail as quickly as brute-forcing the canary or return address.
-In the later cases the connection is dropped quickly, for a quicker check.
-Post `pop rdp` with a corrupted `rdp` may not crash the program.
-A timeout may need to be used to detect failure.
+In the later cases the connection is dropped quickly, for a quicker check, whereas a corrupted `rdp` may not crash the program--a timeout may need to be used to detect failure.
 2. The length of the timeout.
 Locally 0.1 seconds worked consistently.
 Remotely with 0.5 seconds only 1 of 3 tests passed.
 3. Many `ripe_reader` runaway processes is a byproduct of this bruce-force, slowing down the challenge server.